 - imprisonment in the state prison.

-Note that a brandishing conviction may have negative:
+As a violent firearm offense, brandishing conviction may have negative:

-A person convicted of this offense is entitled to an expungement if he completes:
+A person convicted of this offense is entitled to an expungement if he or she completes:

 - probation (if imposed), or

 Our California criminal defense attorneys will highlight the following in this article:

 - 1. What does it mean to brandish a firearm or weapon?

 - 3. What are the penalties for 417 PC?